A delicious treat that is a cross between a cookie and a brownie. Perfect for July 4th, Christmas, and Valentine’s Day!

 - Add the brown and white sugars and cream until well combined for about 1 minute.

-- Add the egg, almond milk and vanilla.
+- Add the egg, milk, and vanilla.
 Beat until all the ingredients are well incorporated.

 - Now add the red food color.
 You can add more or less based on how red you want the cookies.
 Beat for a few seconds until well combined.